lrdj/LL-2025/README.md

-# The Lecture List - Jekyll Static Archive
+# The Lecture List — Jekyll Static Archive

-A static archive of 15,847 public lectures from across the UK (2003-2018).
+A static, client-driven archive of 15,847 public lectures from across the UK (2003–2018).

 ## Quick Start